Abandoned Cart Email (Architect)

 Unsubscribe Pages

-Unsubscribe pages allow users to opt out from receiving emails through a global unsubscribe option or adjust their email preferences via a preference center.
+Unsubscribe pages allow users to opt out of receiving emails through a global unsubscribe option or adjust their email preferences via a preference center.
 You can customize these pages in three ways:

 - Default: Use the platform's built-in unsubscribe page.